Tim-Mclennan/Google-Book-Search/README.md

 - Search feature that allows end users to find a book using the search feature.
 - Utilises Fetch to display data from Google Books API.
-- Extremely Modular design (Allows for easier reading, customising and Unit Testing).
-- Minimalist colour palette, inspired by Google.
 - Displays a modal when user clicks on Book.
+- Modular design, segregation of JS functions (Allows for easier reading, customising and Unit Testing).
+- Minimalist colour palette.

 ## Lessons Learned